phalcon-orphanage/docs/en/routing.md

     }
 );
 ```
-In the above example, the action name allows dashes, therefore an action can be `/products/new-ipod-nano-4-generation`.
-The `convert` method will change the action to `newipodnano4generation`
+In the above example, the parameter's name allows dashes, therefore a URL can be `/products/new-ipod-nano-generation`.
+The `convert` method will change the parameter to `newipodnanogeneration`.

 Another use case for converters is when binding a model to a route.
 This allows the model to be passed into the defined action directly.